 The tax field is wide open for estimation since it is a factor of your personal situation.
 Twenty two percent may seem high since as of this writing due to a qualified dividend tax rate of 15% and potential retirement account advantages.

-On the other hand, state taxes are important to remember and taxes could also rise.
+On the other hand, state taxes are important to remember.
+Taxes could also rise.

-This example is simply to show you how to use this Run Out calculator to get an estimate if 1.5 million is enough to retire.
-Check with your CPA if you want help, but in reality, no one can predict future tax rates.
+This example is simply to show you how to use this Run Out calculator to estimate if 1.5 million is enough to retire.
+Check with your CPA if you want help with taxes, but in reality, no one can predict future tax rates.

-Again, I like to overestimate rather than underestimate expenses to decrease the probability of running out of money in retirement.
+Again, I like to overestimate rather than underestimate expenses, and underestimate investment returns to decrease the probability of running out of money in retirement.